why socially inclusive Housing?

 Long-Term Outcomes

-Socially Inclusive Housing is about intentional outcomes of improvement for tenants and communities
+Socially Inclusive Housing is about intentional outcomes of improvement for

 Housing Access